afondiel/IBM-Data-Science-Professional-Certificate-Coursera/course4_python_for_data_science_and_ai_dev/course4-ds-ibm-notes.md

 - Demonstrate proficiency in using Python libraries such as Pandas, Numpy, and Beautiful Soup.
 - Access web data using APIs and web scraping from Python in Jupyter Notebooks.

-**Key wWords**: Python Programming, Dashboards and Charts, dash, Data Visualization, Matplotlib
+**Skills you'll gain:** Python Programming, Dashboards and Charts, dash, Data Visualization, Matplotlib

 ## Table of Contents